olohmann/azure-hands-on-labs/labs/07_iac/iac.md

 ---

-## Exercise 2: Create something simple using the Azure CLI
+## Exercise 2: Create resources with the Azure CLI

-We will start by creating something simple in Azure manually.
+We will start by creating something simple in Azure from the the command line, using the cross-platform [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
+The Azure CLI can be universally used to provision and configure Azure resources where we have a Linux or Windows shell available.

+One possible approach to enabling IaC for Azure thus is simply creating scripts in PowerShell or bash that contain Azure CLI commands that create the desired resources one by one.
+[Azure PowerShell modules](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azps-1.1.0) are available as well to create such script based provisioning of resources.

+We will not explore a purely script based approach in this lab though, because shell scripts are always **imperative**.
+To be able to reach our goal of **idempotency** (see section *Overview* above), an imperative script will always need to actively make sure it will work with the current state of our environment.
+For example, it will need to check whether a resource exists, before trying to create it, to make sure the script will not fail when we apply it a second time.
+This checking of current state to enable idempotency requires a lot of conditionals and "overhead" code that obfuscates our original intents and is hard to maintain.
+Thus, we prefer **declarative** approaches over imperative ones.
+In declarative approaches we simply declare our desired state and some engine then checks the actual state and determines the actions needed to reach the desired state.
+This represents a much easier and concise approach to IaC, as well requiring less maintenance once the initial configuration has been established.

+Both ARM Templates and Terraform are such declarative approaches and will be explored later on.

+For now we will simply use the Azure CLI to create **something** as a start point.
 What **exactly** we are creating does not matter at this point.
 We just need something to create a template from, which we can use subsequently to create copies of our simple resources.

 The simple "environment" we create will simply consist of two [storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).

 1. In the cloud shell, type:
     ```sh
+    az storage account create -n <account name 1> -g <resource group>
-    az storage account create -n <account name> -g <resource group>
+    az storage account create -n <account name 2> -g <resource group>
     ```

+    ...where `<resource group>` is the name of the resource group you were provided with by your instructor and `<account name 1>` and `<account name 2>` are two names you can freely choose but that must be still available globally.
+The client will tell you whether they are free, choose another name otherwise.

+1.